COPYRIGHT(C)2000 OUR-EXISTENCE.NET ALL RIGHTS RESERVED TOP Mail

 DEVIATION OF A STATE POWER FROM SOCIAL RIGHTS

-Nonetheless, we have never resolved class struggle, economic inequality, contradictions of capitalist economy, and so on yet.
-Communism, socialism, and so on can revive from now on, and some parts of them are necessary.
-However, they are necessary only in the part of a state power securing social rights, and they are not only unnecessary but also unfit in the part protecting liberal rights.
-Against the part protecting liberal right, the liberal rights, the political rights, the democratic systems, the separation of the three powers and the rule of law which are strict need to function.
+Nonetheless, we have never resolved class struggle, economic inequality, the contradictions of capitalist economy, and so forth yet.
+Communism, socialism, and so forth can revive, and some parts of them are necessary.
+All the same, they are necessary only in the part of a state power securing social rights, and they are not only unnecessary but also unfit in the part protecting liberal rights.
+In the part protecting liberal right, liberal rights, democratic systems including political rights, the separation of the three powers, and the rule of law which are strict need to function.

 THE ABUSE OF SCIENCE AND TECHNOLOGY INCLUDING INFORMATION TECHNOLOGY AND BIOLOGICAL TECHNOLOGY BY POLITICAL AND ECONOMIC POWERS

 Science and technology progresses if it is left alone.
 It progresses all the more if it is aligned with political or economic powers.
-It has already brought about the environmental destruction, the depletion of natural resources, the exponential growth of the world population, and, above all, the development and hold of totally destructive means.
-From now on, it will bring about not only them but also the human lives which is unhealthy both physically and mentally.
+That alignment has already brought about the environmental destruction, the depletion of natural resources, the exponential growth of the world population, and, above all, the development and hold of totally destructive means.
+From now on, it will bring about not only the above but also the human lives which is unhealthy both physically and mentally.
 This physical and mental unhealthiness is such as we can hardly foresee.
-In those situations, science and technology, above all, information technology and biological technology are criticized.
+In those situations, science and technology, above all, information technology and biological technology are being criticized more and more.

 In those situations, the writers of this book can assuredly say the following.

-First, at least part of the tally of the votes of elections, referendums, and so on will be done more or less with information technology.
-With such electric tally it is more possible than with traditional tally that the holders of public powers and a few superior technologists fabricate those returns more or less.
+First, at least part of the tally of the votes of elections, referendums, and so forth will be done with information technology.
+With such electric tally it is more possible than with traditional tally that the holders of public powers fabricate those returns.

-Second, in order, while reserving the environment, effectively using resources, and maintaining the appropriate population, to stabilize the economy and secure the minimum lives of citizens, synthetic policies need to be planed and carried out, and some pieces of information technology will be used.
-Here it is possible that the holders of political and economic powers and a few superior scientists or technologists fabricate those policies in order for them to fit their interests and that they announce that those policies were planned by "artificial intelligence" and are the fairest and the fittest.
+Second, in the situations explained earlier, while reserving the environment, reserving and effectively using natural resources, and maintaining the appropriate population, in order to stabilize the economy and secure the minimum lives of citizens, synthetic policies need to be planed and carried out, and some pieces of information technology will be used in that planning.
+Here it is possible that the holders of political and economic powers fabricate those policies in order for them to fit their interests and that they announce that those policies were planned by "artificial intelligence" and are the fairest and the fittest.
 Such synthetic policies are hard to plan whether they are planned by the wisest human beings or the most sophisticated artificial intelligence or both of them in collaboration.
 With their interests involved there, the appropriate policies cannot be planned.

-Third, concerning biological technology, the more it progress, the higher medical technology will be and the higher the cost of medical care will be.
-Here it is possible that only the rich like the holders of political and economic powers and a few superior technologist can enjoy sophisticated medical care.
-That is, it is possible that while they live long in good health, general citizens do not.
-Citizens cannot help being furious about that.
+Third, concerning biological technology, the more it progress, the higher medical care will be, but we cannot foresee whether the cost of higher medical care will be higher or lower and whether or not general citizens will be able to access it.
+Anyway, it is certain that the newest and highest medical care will be limited to a few of the holders of political and economic powers.
+Here it is possible that while they live long in good health, general citizens do not and that the latter cannot help being furious.

 Those are the possibilities from now on.
-Also concerning the development and hold of nuclear weapons, the manipulation of genes, and the development of the space which are already going on, it is not scientists and technologists but the holders of political and economic powers that have promoted them actively.
-In those ways, rather than science and technology in itself or scientists and technologists in themselves, we need to fear the abuse of them by the holders of political and economical powers,
+Also concerning the development and hold of nuclear weapons, the manipulation of genes, and the development of the space which are already going on, it is not scientists and technologists but the holders of political and economic powers who have been forming military-civilian-academic-industrial complexes, that have promoted them actively.
+Thus, more than science and technology in itself or scientists and technologists in themselves, we need to fear the abuse of them by the holders of political and economical powers,

 SEPARATION OF A STATE POWER INTO THE TWO SYSTEMS OF THAT OF THE RULE OF LAW PROTECTING LIBERAL RIGHTS AND THAT OF THE HUMAN RULE SECURING SOCIAL RIGHTS